JRMurr/JRMurr.github.io/data/blog/build-a-db/part02.md

 thiserror = {workspace = true}
 ```

-Since we will need to operate on tables, lets start by defining our table type.
+Since we will need to operate on tables, let's start by defining our table type.
 For now, we will only deal with in memory execution.
 Soon enough we can handle reading from disk.

 ```rust:table.rs
 use std::collections::{BTreeMap, HashMap};